epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ## How to develop a production level NLP services

-1. Data Labeling and Preprocessing ()
+1. Data Labeling and Preprocessing (let's use label studio and snorkel)
-2. Model Training, evaluation, Inspection (Kubeflow, mlflow)
+2. Model Training and tracking (Kubeflow, mlflow)
+3. Model evaluation, Inspection (LIT, tensorboard)
-3. Model Deployment and Monitoring (convert the model to torchscript, and use torchserve for the serving)
+4. Model Deployment and Monitoring (convert the model to torchscript, and use torchserve for the serving)

 keras version